marcocampanario/campanario.io/content/links/_index.md

 ---
 (Updated: November, 30th, 2022)

-Here Deisy Morselli Gysi lists some useful tutorials, links and other materials for learning some dataviz, data analysis, statistics, bioinformatics, network science, etc.
+Here is a list of some useful tutorials, links and other materials for learning some dataviz, data analysis, statistics, bioinformatics, network science, etc. compiled by Deisy Morselli Gysi, a bioinformatician I admire.

 ## DataViz 📊